 “They’re fall-hatched Monarchs,” Ethan said.

 “Then they’ll migrate south when it gets cold.
-Winter’s coming on, they’ll be leaving shortly.
+Winter’s coming in a month or two, they’ll be leaving by Halloween.
 You’ll be fine.”

 “We should discuss it.”
-He reached into his suit jacket, took out a card, and handed it to her, keeping a respectful distance.
+He reached into his suit jacket and took out a card, and handed it to her, keeping a respectful distance.
 “Call me, please.”

 “You’re kidding me,” she said.